ovh/cds/docs/content/workflows/design/hooks/kafka-hook.md

 +++

-You want to run a workflow from a kafka message?
+You want to run a workflow from a Kafka message?
 This kind of hook is for you.

-This kind of hook will connect to a kafka topic and consume message.
+This kind of hook will connect to a Kafka topic and consume message.
 For each message, it will trigger your workflow.

-The kafka message have to be a JSON message, it in will be used as a payload for your workflow [See playload documentation]({{< relref "workflows/design/payload.md" >}}).
+The Kafka message have to be a JSON message, it in will be used as a payload for your workflow [See payload documentation]({{< relref "workflows/design/payload.md" >}}).

 ## How to use it